nlp-dke/nlp-dke.github.io/_pages/rareWordNMT.md

 ---

-In the work "Continuous Learning in ["Neural Machine Translation using Bilingual Dictionaries"]() we analysed the ability of NMT systems to translate rare terms and presented techniques to improve their ability to translate morphological variants.The propsed methods is based on creating a new test set using a different split of the training and test data concentrating on these terms.
+In the work ["Continuous Learning in Neural Machine Translation using Bilingual Dictionaries"]() we analysed the ability of NMT systems to translate rare terms and presented techniques to improve their ability to translate morphological variants.The propsed methods is based on creating a new test set using a different split of the training and test data concentrating on these terms.

 ## Ready-to-use-dataset